Keyboard shortcuts

 Proof Generation

-cargo openvm prove [app | evm]
+cargo openvm prove [app | stark | evm]

---app_pk <path_to_app_pk>
+--app-pk <path_to_app_pk>

 --exe <path_to_transpiled_program>